 Please click here to see the variety of clubs and activities available to students here at Ashdale Secondary College.

 Ashdale Recycle is a bicycle recycle club for students.
 It is held before school, lunchtime and after school on Wednesdays.
-It started in 2018 with funding from the schools Innovation Grant then over the Christmas, the College’s P&C funded a purpose-built shed to continue the good work.
-Bikes have been donated by local community members with Malaga Cycles being very generous in donating spare parts and old bicycles.
+It started in 2018 with funding from the schools’ Innovation Grant then over the Christmas, the College’s P&C funded a purpose-built shed to continue the excellent work.
+Local community members have donated bikes with Malaga Cycles being very generous in donating spare parts and old bicycles.

-The club’s aim is to teach students basic hands-on bicycle mechanics and team building skills.
+The club aims to teach students basic hands-on bicycle mechanics and team-building skills.
 The bicycles the students work on (once restored) are donated local charities who then distribute them to young people less fortunate.
 To date, students have repaired and donated 23 bikes (13 in 2018 and 10 this year) the bikes have travelled to Broome, remote Aboriginal communities throughout WA and to Mozambique, Africa via Dismantle and Bicycles for Humanity.

 The 30 or so students involved should feel very proud in the work they have completed as the young people who ultimately receive the donation will massively benefit from owning a bike which can positively affect their lives.

-The club currently has around 40 bikes that are being worked on, we are always happy to accept community donations.
+The Club is currently working on around 40 bikes, and we are always happy to accept community donations.
 So don’t put the old bike on the verge or to landfill, please contact Steve Hooper on firstname.lastname@example.org